mailsac/mailsac-examples/about/terms_of_service.rst

    EMAIL MESSAGE RECEIPT AND DELIVERY IS NOT GUARANTEED.
 Mailsac.com has many processes and systems in place built up over years, which result in high availability and reliability.
-Nonetheless the service does NOT provide a Service Level Agreement or any certainty of either receiving OR sending mail.
+Nonetheless the service does NOT provide a Service Level Agreement or any certainty of receiving mail.

    While this service does not intend for messages to be altered, there may be arbitrary changes whether during transit or storage which are made without